GeoMOER/geoAI/docs/units/_unit03/unit03-03-01_EX_FFS.md

   caption: "Image: manfredrichter via [pixabay.com](https://pixabay.com/de/photos/%C3%A4pfel-streuobst-obstbaum-apfelbaum-3684775/)"

 ---
 Spatial prediction, right this time!

-## Forward-Feature Selection with spatial cross-validation

-We will once again predict the tree species for forest areas in Rhineland-Palatinate.
-The same prepared and balanced dataset as in the last exercise will be used.
-Leave-location-out cross-validation is used as spatial cross-validation.
+We will once again predict orchard meadows in Hesse.
+You can use the same prepared and balanced dataset as in the last exercise.
+Use a Leave-location-Out cross-validation as spatial cross-validation.
 For this purpose, the pixels of all polygons are separated into folds, with the function CreateSpacetimeFolds, using their ID.
 The folds are then passed to the trainControl function as an index.

 ```r
 # 1 - set up ####